2014–15 Pakistan Premier League

-The 2014–15 Pakistan Premier League is the 60th season of Pakistan domestic football and the 11th season of the Pakistan Premier League.
+The 2014–15 Pakistan Premier League was the 60th season of Pakistan domestic football and the 11th season of the Pakistan Premier League, the top tier of the Pakistan football league system.
 The league began on 20 September 2014.
 Khan Research Laboratories were the defending champions, having won the league championship for the last three seasons.

-The season also sees the league reduce to 12 teams from 16 after six sides were relegated in the previous season with two promoted.
+The season saw the league reduced to 12 teams from 16 after six sides were relegated and two promoted in the previous season.

+Venues

+The entire 2014–15 Pakistan Premier League was staged at centralized venues rather than traditional club home grounds.
+Matches were played in Karachi (KPT Stadium, KMC Stadium, Korangi Baloch Stadium, Dr Mohammad Ali Shah Stadium), Islamabad (Jinnah Stadium) and Lahore (Faisal Town Football Ground, Railway Stadium).

 Teams

-Pakistan Navy, HBL, Baloch Nushki, Pak Afghan Clearing, ZTBL and Lyallpur were relegated at the end of the 2013–14 campaign.
+Locations of teams in the 2014-15 PPLPakistan Navy, HBL, Baloch Nushki, Pak Afghan Clearing, ZTBL and Lyallpur were relegated at the end of the 2013–14 campaign.
 They were replaced by Baloch Quetta and Pakistan Railways.